 Several years ago, Ellen Lupton spoke as a visiting artist at the College of Creative Arts at West Virginia University.
-I had the privilege of attending Ellen Lupton’s lecture and sharing in a fabulous after-lecture meal and conversation.
-(Just in case you didn’t know, Ellen Lupton is an award-winning graphic designer, educator, and author.)
+I had the privilege of attending Ellen Lupton’s lecture and sharing a fabulous after-lecture meal and conversation.
+(If you didn’t know, Ellen Lupton is an award-winning graphic designer, educator, and author.)

 An image I’ve never forgotten from Lupton’s presentation is a photograph of her smiling with braces.
 Lupton grinned when she shared her selfie and talked about her braces essentially “kerning” her teeth placement.
 This real-life “kerning” visualization and thought process clicked for me.
 After all, as a fellow “tooth kerner” and graphic designer, I can relate!